datarevenue-berlin/py-MUVR/README.md

   - `"RFC"`: Random Forest Classifier
   - `"XGBC"`: XGBoost Classifier
   - `"PLSC"`: (partial least square classifier)
+  - `"PLSR"`: (partial least square regressor)
 - **metric**: Metric to be used to assess fitness of estimators.
 Supports
   - `"MISS"`: Number of missclassifications.
+  - several classification and regression scores from scikit-learn (refer to documentation)
 - **features_dropout_rate**: Fraction of features that will be dropped in each elimination step (float)
 - robust_minimum (float): Maximum normalized-score value to be considered when computing the selected features
 - random_state (int): Pass an int for a reproducible output (default: `None`)